spiceai/spiceai/README.md

 ## What is SpiceAI?

-**Spice.ai** is an open source runtime environment that enables developers to leverage rapid access to time-series data for data driven applications.
-The Spice AI Runtime enables the best in class high performance queries that can power an array of data driven applications.
+**Spice.ai** is an open source runtime environment that enables developers to leverage rapid access to time-series data.
+The Spice AI Runtime enables the best in class high performance queries for powering an array of data driven applications.

 ⚠️ **DEVELOPER PREVIEW ONLY** Spice.ai is under active **alpha** stage development and is not intended to be used in production until its **1.0-stable** release.